caiovbraga/cvb-sphinxdoc/README.md

 In the **sphinx/** directory, run:
 `docker-compose up -d`

 This will build the documentation and launch a http static server.
-Open your browser and go to http://0.0.0.0 to see your documentation
+Open your browser and go to http://0.0.0.0 to see your documentation.

 ### Remote host
 Under **ansible/**, create a directory named *.inventory* and a **hosts** file with your remote host details.